 A romantic dinner recipe with quick prep and little cleanup

 Instead of a pork stew meat, I use already prepared pork carnitas for the stew meat to help cut down on the prep time and cleanup.
 It’s a great tip for making a flavorful and fairly mess-free stew fast.
 And it means that you can have a rich and complexly flavored stew with pork on the table in less than an hour – which leaves the rest of the night free for other pleasures.

 Can you make this easy stew recipe in a slow cooker?

 If you’re wondering whether you can cook this pork stew recipe in a slow cooker, you can.
-(Check out my favorite slow cooker.)
-But it isn’t necessary to make this a crock pot stew, since you can cook it on the stovetop in less than an hour.
+(Here’s a link to my favorite slow cooker, in case you need to invest in a great one.)
+But it isn’t necessary to make this a crockpot stew, since you can cook it on the stovetop with a dutch oven in less than an hour.

 Cooking with tomatillo